The Perfect Everest Base Camp Packing List [2022]

 Balaclava

-I didn’t wear mine once – even though I get incredibly cold!
 If you’ve packed all the other gear on this list, a balaclava is not needed.

 Water purification tablets

 This is specifically for Gary and me.
 After doing a lot of research and consulting with our tour guides, we decided not to take any water filter.
-Why?
-Well, all the water is boiled and filtered already.

-After 18 days on the mountain, because we hiked to Island Peak after Everest Base Camp, we didn’t get sick from the water we drank.
+After 18 days on the mountain (because we hiked to Island Peak after Everest Base Camp), we didn’t get sick from the water we drank.

-Taking water purification tablets is an additional measure so if you’re susceptible to food poisoning or getting sick, perhaps take with you.
+Taking water purification tablets is an additional measure so if you’re susceptible to food poisoning or getting sick, perhaps take them with you.

 Washing detergent

 You won’t have the energy to do any washing!
-Air your clothes out every evening and they’ll be good to go the next day.
+Air your clothes out every evening, and they’ll be good to go the next day.

 Solar chargers